RTOS Architectures that Solve the Diminishing Bandwidth Problem (with Multi-core Support): Conclusions

 There are exactly three general RTOS architectures that will solve the \textit{Diminishing Bandwidth Problem}: the \textit{Defer Structure RTOS Architecture}, the \textit{Barriers and Requests RTOS Architecture}, and the \textit{Strictly Atomic RTOS Architecture}.
 Different implementations of these architectures were described in detail.
 Table I compares and contrasts these implementations.

-The \textit{Barriers and Requests RTOS Architecture} based on Unsorted Ready lists is the optimal solution that has no latency, requires a minimal amount of additional (total) memory, and avoids the \textit{RTOS response time problem}.
+The \textit{Defer Structure RTOS Architecture} is the optimal solution that is functional in multi-core systems, has no drastic increase in interrupt handler length, and avoids the \textit{RTOS response time problem} (so long as the Ready List is left unsorted).